JuditHalperin/ml-is-all-you-need/README.md

 Keeping up with the flood of new time series machine learning papers - and struggling to remember the key ideas?

-This repo provides few-sentence summaries of trending ML papers mostly focused on time series forecasting, foundation models, and anomaly detection.
-Each summary highlights the core technical aspects such as architectures, preprocessing, learning objectives, and what makes the method unique.
+This repo provides few-sentence summaries of trending ML papers mostly focused on time series forecasting, foundation models and anomaly detection.
 We skip over dataset descriptions (spoiler: everyone uses ETT) and result sections (surprise: everyone's state-of-the-art).
-Instead, the focus is on the technical details and design choices that actually matter.
+Instead, the focus is on the core technical details and design choices that actually matter: architecture, preprocessing, learning objective, and what makes the method unique.

 ## 📚 Paper Index